Captain Howard Rudolph Cody

 Military Experience

-Howard Cody enlisted in the cadet training program at University of Southern Mississippi on February 13, 1954.
+Howard Cody enlisted in the cadet training program at the University of Southern Mississippi on February 13, 1954.
 After boot camp, he was sent to a flight training program at Reese Air Force Base in Lubbock, Texas.
 His letters to his “folks” expressed his extreme homesickness.
 Short and sweet, he ended almost every letter with “write back.”

 A little over a year later, Cody was commissioned as a second lieutenant and pilot on May 16, 1955.
 The next several years were spent working in transport.